Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 It’s also somewhat a resort island and there are some great accommodation choices here.
 You won’t struggle to find somewhere to stay and eat.
 It has far superior resort options compared to Tioman or Perhentian Islands.

-However, it is more a chill and relax place without tons of places to visit in Redang Island or must do Redang attractions.
+However, it is more a chill-and-relax place and there are not tons of places to visit in Redang Island or must do Redang attractions.
 Instead, you can feel free to take it as active or inactive as you like with a great choice of water activities and trekking that you can do as you wish.

 I also talk about the best time to visit (and when not to visit) and what it’s like visiting with kids.